Today we’re talking about the estimated tax penalty because it’s a sneaky tax and most people don’t even realize what it is.

 So as long as you meet these 3 requirements then you can avoid the estimated tax penalty, but that is a very small percentage of people who will qualify.

-Ok, so now that we know what estimated tax penalties are and who has to pay, the next question usually is when are they due?
+Now that we know what estimated tax penalties are and who has to pay, the next question usually is when are they due?

 When are Estimated Tax Penalties Due?